Vision Therapy—Rehabilitation and Pediatric Optometry | Residency

 Goal 1: Provide opportunities for in-depth clinical experience specializing in pediatrics, vision therapy, vision rehabilitation, and co-management of strabismus.

-Goal 2: Offer experience in didactic and laboratory Pediatrics and Vision Therapy education.
+Goal 2: Offer experience in didactic and laboratory education in Vision Therapy and Pediatric Optometry.

 Goal 3: Encourage the resident’s pursuit of scholarly activity.